-Most of the time, organizations knew one thing for sure: they didn’t want to exclude their employees that wanted to be involved.
+Most of the time, organizations knew one thing for sure: they didn’t want to exclude the employees who wanted to be involved.
 This couldn’t be a top-down initiative, nor could it be limited to HR.
 In other words, they wanted employees to help drive their DEI journey.
-In many organizations this took the form of a D&I or DEI or what we call a Diversity, Equity, and Inclusion committee.
+In many organizations, this took the form of a D&I or DEI or what we call a Diversity, Equity, and Inclusion committee.

 Through our work in diversity and inclusion education and consulting, we’ve worked with many such committees in various stages of development.
-In this post, we’ll share some ideas on how to get started, and the story of our client, myNEXUS, and their DEI Committee journey as a case study.
+This post will share some ideas on how to get a DEI Committee started at your organization.
+We will also share a case story on our client, myNEXUS, and their DEI Committee journey.

 What is a DEI committee?

-DEI committees are small groups of employees (usually around 7-15) from all departments of the organization, that take the reins of the DEI journey.
+DEI committees are small groups of employees (usually around 7-15) from all departments of the organization that take the reins of the DEI journey.
 They help explain, promote, and encourage the DEI mission.
-They also have an important role of holding the organization accountable, and making sure the work remains a priority.
+They also have an important role in holding the organization accountable and ensuring the work remains a priority.
 Some committees play a large decision-making role, while others function more as advisors to leadership.
 We like to think of committee members as “diversity champions.”

 When should DEI committees be formed?

 When we first begin working with an organization, we often take a deep dive into understanding all of their layers.
 We work to understand their demographics, structure, industry, and their challenges in diversity, equity, and inclusion.
-Depending on the needs of the organization, this may be where we recommend the formation of a DEI committee.
+Depending on the organization’s needs, this may be where we recommend the formation of a DEI committee.

 Some companies who reach out to us have already gotten started.
-They listened to their employees call for change and asked “who wants to lead?.”
-In some organizations, DEI committees had formed ad-hoc or more like learning communities.
-A place for employees to discuss diversity, inclusion, and social justice issues..
-Other companies had such a great response from employees who were interested that they needed guidance on how to be inclusive in building out the committee, while also equipping the committee with the best tools and a strategy.
+They listened to their employees’ call for change and asked, “who wants to lead?.”
+In some organizations, DEI committees had formed ad-hoc or more like learning communities as a place for employees to discuss diversity, inclusion, and social justice issues.
+Other companies had such a great response from interested employees that they needed guidance on how to be inclusive in building out the committee while also equipping the committee with the best tools and a strategy.

 Getting started with leadership support

 The first step in any diversity and inclusion program is to gain leadership support.
 Ideally, the CEO would champion the committee, but other executive leaders should also be advocates.
-Strong statements of support from a respected leader demonstrates to the organization that this work is being taken seriously, and the organization is committed to change.
-This not only helps pave the way for the work the committee will do, it also helps create psychological safety, by demonstrating that committee members will not face repercussions or risk their job by joining.
+Strong statements of support from a respected leader demonstrate that this work is being taken seriously, and the organization is committed to change.
+This not only helps pave the way for the work the committee will do, it also helps create psychological safety by demonstrating that committee members will not face repercussions or risk their job by joining.

 Selecting committee members

 One of the biggest challenges clients have when forming their DEI committee is determining who should serve as committee members.
-This can be tricky, because of course, organizations don’t want to be viewed as non-inclusive…..they want to be as inclusive as possible.
-But, they also know that a large committee of 30+ is too big to be effective.
-To solve this, people3 takes it out of their hands and act as the neutral third party to help determine diversity and inclusion committee membership (request a consultation if you’re interested in our help) .
+This can be tricky because organizations don’t want to be viewed as non-inclusive; they want to be as inclusive as possible.
+However, they also know that a committee of 30+ is too big to be effective.
+To solve this, people3 takes it out of their hands and acts as the neutral third party to help determine diversity and inclusion committee membership (request a consultation if you’re interested in our help) .

 One goal is to have organizational representation.
-This goes beyond employees in HR as committee members, to also include different departments, job types and job levels.
+This goes beyond HR employees as committee members and includes different departments, job types, and job levels.
 While human resources is a big part of DEI, it is not the only part.
 DEI work touches every part of the workplace, from hiring to marketing to communication to product design and customer service.
 (We’ve got some resources for inclusive recruiting and hiring here.)

 Another key goal is to have demographic diversity.
 Often, the committee will be more demographically diverse than the organization, and this is ok.
 In fact, this acknowledges that not everyone is impacted equally by this work.
 It also supports our third goal of selection: to include those with either the passion, knowledge, or experience to truly be an effective committee member and not someone who just thinks it’s a cool project for the time being or “just wants to learn.”
 We need doers.
 And they have to be dedicated to the work long-term.

-Our client, myNEXUS, had the support of CEO, Juan Vallarino, COO Matthew Chance, as well as strong HR support and the initiation of the process by Martee Harris, Chief People Officer, and Tyris Williams, Benefits Manager.
+Our client, myNEXUS, had the support of CEO, Juan Vallarino, and COO Matthew Chance, as well as strong HR support, when the process was initiated by Martee Harris, Chief People Officer, and Tyris Williams, Benefits Manager.
 These leaders were key advocates for the inception of the DEI committee.

 “The People3 team is working closely with us to hear the voices of each employee in the myNEXUS family.
 Starting the program with the People3 team will provide us with insight and guidance to put us on a path to growth and support like we have never seen.
-D&I is a founding stone of our organization, and for us, good enough will never be good enough…we are excited to continue down the road of teamwork, camaraderie, compassion, understanding, and support for many years to come with People3 helping to support us in that endeavor,” Juan Vallarino, CEO of myNEXUS.
+D&I is a founding stone of our organization, and for us, good enough will never be good enough…we are excited to continue down the road of teamwork, camaraderie, compassion, understanding, and support for many years to come with People3 helping to support us in that endeavor.”

 In order for Diversity and Inclusion Committees to be effective, an organization needs to dedicate resources.

-Which brings us to the third critical resource: power.
+This brings us to the third critical resource: power.
 A DEI committee can spend all the time in the world discussing changes they’d like to see, but without real power to enact those changes, it doesn’t mean much.
 This will look different for every organization.
-Some DEI committees will have the power to make and implement decisions themselves, others function more as advisors, giving suggestions to leadership and holding them accountable for change.
+Some DEI committees will have the power to make and implement decisions themselves; others function more like advisors, giving suggestions to leadership and holding them accountable for change.

 We often like to suggest the formation of sub-committees.
 While discussion and raising awareness is a critically important part of DEI committees, building sub-committees helps the organization move into the “doing” phase.
 We recommend dividing the committee work along interest lines.
 For example, this could include things like event planning, building the celebration of various holidays into the company schedule, developing a mentorship program, or implementing company-wide education.